culturesofknowledge/emplaces/design/display.md

 ## Permanent URI

-This should be a short form permanent URI based on the custom domain for EM Places (probably emplaces.info).
-It should allow the URI to be copied to the clipboard on mouseclick and reveal what will be copied on mouseover.
+This should be a short form.
+Timbuctoo generated permanent URI based on the custom domain for EM Places (probably emplaces.info).
+It should allow the URI to be copied to the clipboard on mouseclick.
+We need to decide if we additionally want to offer e.g. a DOI or an ARK identifier.
+Amongst the issues to consider are whether the metadata required by such a service is suited to us (and whether we can then employ the same service for EM People as well).
+See further:

+ARK info: http://n2t.net/e/ark_ids.html (n2t,net is the resolver service) and DOI CataCite info: https://schema.datacite.org/meta/kernel-4.0/

 ## Name Attestations